adityaray7/CVBased-Login/README.md

 # **Functioning**

-**While running the program and camera, press Q to exit the camera and open the webpage.
+**While running the program and camera, press 'Q' to exit the camera and open the webpage.
-Also you can capture and save the camera feed and enter name of the person in the camera feed to train the model with the person's image.**
+Also you can capture by clicking 'S' and save the camera feed and enter name of the person in the camera feed to train the model with the person's image.**